Hip Replacement Surgery

 First performed in 1960, hip replacement surgery is one of the most successful operations in medicine.
 Since that time, improvements in joint replacement surgical techniques and technology have greatly increased the effectiveness of total hip replacement.
 According to the Agency for Healthcare Research and Quality, more than 285,000 total hip replacements are performed each year in the United States.

-Most patients have a hip replacement because they are suffering with hip pain.
+Most patients have a hip replacement because they are suffering from hip pain.
 This pain often is caused by some form of arthritis.
 Your doctor may recommend a hip replacement if your pain limits your everyday activities, continues while resting, limits the ability to lift your leg, or cannot be treated with anti-inflammatory medicines or physical therapy.

 The decision to have hip replacement surgery should be a cooperative one made by you, your family, your primary care doctor, and your orthopedic surgeon.
 The process of making this decision typically begins with a referral from your doctor to an orthopedic surgeon for an initial evaluation.